 Top Fifteen Travel Goals

-- Easter Island: Being that this is a fairly remote island off the coast of Chile, it’s quite expensive and the logistics can be challenging.
+- Chile & Easter Island: Being that this is a fairly remote island off the coast of Chile, it’s quite expensive and the logistics can be challenging.
 That said, I’ve been dreaming of it for years, and it would be a good region for my next foray into South America.

 - New Zealand: For such a small country, New Zealand has an astounding amount of natural beauty.
 I want to go to the glowworm caves and travel up and down the country, taking in mountains and lakes.
 Plus, everyone I’ve ever met from New Zealand has made me want to visit even more.